mayankkksadc/Data-Visualization-for-Network-Traffic-Analysis/README.md

 ## **Datasets Used**
 - **CICIDS 2017 Dataset**: Includes network traffic data labeled with attack types and benign traffic.
-- **Simulated Data**: Created for real-time visualization in Power BI.
+- **Simulated Data**: Derived from the CICIDS 2017 dataset, this simulated data is used for real-time visualization in Power BI.

 ---